garfieldmoore/garfieldmoore.github.io/_posts/2018-04-09-are-you-in-a-simulation.markdown

 Assuming we are not amazingly lucky, I certainly hope (1) isn't true as no-one likes the idea of extinction.
 Neither does the idea that our simulation could be turned off seem any more palatable.

 Perhaps the best we can hope for is (2).
 Either that or we need to ensure the simulation is 'interesting' for our ancestors to keep watching!

-It may just be that our ancestors have done the posthuman equivalent of going out and leaving the television on.